5 online tools to become a nonprofit marketing expert

 I had much to learn about what makes a good marketer.
 After over a decade in the field, I have found that there are three key areas in which a nonprofit marketer needs to do well to be effective: creative storytelling, project management, and analytics.

 Talk about using different parts of your brain.
-In this blog post, I will share five of the best online tools out there that will help you succeed in these areas of marketing.
+In this blog post, I will share five of the best online tools out there that will help you succeed in these areas of nonprofit marketing.
 Many of these tools are free, affordable, or offer a generous nonprofit discount.

 As a nonprofit marketer, you need to be able to communicate compelling stories that get to the heart of the problem your organization solves.
 A good storyteller can move audiences through both long-form (blog post or direct mail appeal) and short-form (tweet), using numerous kinds of media, including written word, audio, still images, video, and animation.

 These are my favorite tools for creating inspiring content.

 Canva is a website that drastically simplifies graphic design.
 It offers a drag-and-drop format, hundreds of templates to choose from, and access to photographs, icons, graphics, and fonts.
 The tools can be used to produce both web and print media, so you will be able to create everything from social media images, flyers, and email designs to infographics and gifs.Canva offers its premium version for free to registered nonprofits.